wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

     level details may be omitted from presentation.

-### Building and Testing Library {#building-and-testing-library}
+### Building and Testing Library {#IntroductionBuildingandTestingLibrary-r0c696o03tj0}

 Will's Columnar Format is programmed in Org mode with Rust code blocks.
+Compiling requires:

+1. Emacs - Text editor and lisp environment.
-Compiling requires Emacs and Cargo, the Rust package manager.
+2. Cargo - The Rust package manager.

 To generate the Rust source code, run `M-x org-babel-tangle` for `wills-columnar-format.org` within Emacs.
 To automatically tangle the current